Nothing is Wasted with our Economy Quilt Block Pattern

 From our Free Quilt Block Patterns Library

-I prefer paperpiecing in this instance for its accuracy.
+I prefer this technique for this block for its accuracy.

 Since half the seams are on the diagonal, any deviation from a quarter inch seam is multiplied by 40%.